arinaldi3/StretchGoalsProject/docs/journals/mindy.md

 - I am very happy with what we have done so far!

 ## 8/22/22
 - pair programmed with Ava and Carlos on the frontend.
-We firts worked together on Av's screen.
+We firts worked together on Ava's screen.
 We worked on Nav.js, App.js, CreatStudent form, and CreateInstructor form
 - We then worked together on my screen.
 We created InstructorsList, ClassesList, and completed the createClass form.
 - We also spent some time to looked at the render pages that we worked on, and discussed together regarding page design and user experience.
 It was great working together and I think we've made quite progress today!